iainelder/aws-org-tree/building-a-hierarchy-bridge-table.md

 > org-tree_B.json
 ```

 Quality checks.
 The number of objects should be the number of accounts plus the number of OUs.
+(In this example the numbers are just made up and they won't necessarily add up.)

 ```text
 $ jq 'length' org-tree_cfs.json